Thanks so much for submitting a report. It has been emailed to the Rum Captain and will be actioned shortly.

 Update one month later: I have tried like hell to like this as a sipping rum, but even letting it breathe in the snifter or the bottle does little to improve the flavors other than to remove the alcohol burn.
 Save your money and get the best from the Central American Caribbean with Flor De Cana 7.

 Update March 9, 2018: Adding ice cubes does nothing to improve this horrible rum.
 Don't be fooled by the otherwise high ratings.
 This rum is really crap!
 Sorry, but I always tell it like it is!
-I have just lowered my rating.
+I have just lowered my rating from a 6 to a 4.
 Flor de Cana needs to quit while they are ahead at 7 Anos.
+Only one other premium rum showed an epic fail for me, which was Mount Gay XO that tumbled from a rating of 8 to a 3.

 I love this Rum, smooth yet spicy, sweet on the palat, lingering burn in the finish!